 Lecture 15 - Data and Policy US: China Shock, State Level Current Accounts, Measuring Wealth and Income, US Household Surveys are not Integrated Financial Accounts, Integrated Macro Accounts, Inequality and the top 1%, Distributional Accounts, the Difficulty of Gauging the Impact of Covid-19

 Chetty, Raj, John N. Friedman, Nathaniel Hendren, Michael Stepner, and the Opportunity Insights Team.
 2020.
-"How Did COVID-19 and Stabilization Policies Adect
+"The Economic Impacts of COVID-19: Evidence from a New Public Database Built Using